atul-atul/atul-atul.github.io/docs/_posts/2022-10-30-currently-reading-recently-read.md

   - "book"
 ---

+Suppose I become a billionaire, one of the best outcome of not having to earn living day-in-day-out would be to get somewhat more control over the usage of my time.
+And a lot of it would be used for reading.

 **Currently Reading October 2022:**

 Birdsong- Sebastian Faulks... started listening to audio book.
 But after first chapter or so it looks like a book I will enjoy reading.
 Appears descriptive in the vein of Gone With The Wind.
 I know I will feel all those feelings- joys and sorrows- more intensely while reading than listening.
 So abandoned the audiobook with good narrator.
 But I will pick up the ebook soon.

+Phantoms in the Brain- V.S.
+Ramachandran Started Listening to the audiobook.

 The Rise and Fall of Ancient Egypt- Wilkinson